How to Update the Bluetooth Driver Using Device Manager in Windows 11

 Update Your Bluetooth Driver Using Device Manager

 When your Bluetooth devices aren’t working, check their “brains” – the drivers.
-Device Manager is where you can see all the hardware on your computer.
-You can also manage its drivers there.
-Think of it as your computer’s hardware control center.
+Device Manager shows you all the hardware on your computer and lets you manage its drivers.
+It’s like your computer’s hardware control center.

 Here’s how to use it and update your Bluetooth driver:

-Device Manager will show a list of categories.
-Look for the one named Bluetooth.
-It might be closed.
-Click the small arrow next to it to open it.
-You’ll see your Bluetooth devices and adapters.
+Device Manager displays a list of hardware categories.
+Find and click the little arrow next to ‘ Bluetooth’ to see your devices and adapters.

-Explanation: Windows Update often has the newest drivers.
-But sometimes, they might not be the very latest.
+Explanation: Windows Update usually has recent drivers, but not always the very newest ones available.
 This step tells Windows to try its best to find an update for you.

-Tip: If Windows says the best driver is already installed, don’t worry.
-It just means Windows Update doesn’t have a newer one.
+Tip: If Windows tells you the best driver is already installed, that’s okay.
+It just means Windows Update doesn’t have a newer one available.
 We’ll explain what to do next.

 Action: Click “Restart now” or restart your PC from the Start menu.